How to deflect a Bitcoin dusting attack in three steps

 As we have seen, it is important that users have a way to identify the contents of their Bitcoin wallets at a UTXO level.

-If you or organization uses multiple wallets, make sure that you or your wallet provider can trace any unsolicited dust-size UTXOs so you can identify which wallet they are in.
+If you or your organization uses multiple wallets, make sure that you or your wallet provider can trace any unsolicited dust-size UTXOs so you can identify which wallet they are in.

 In large wallets with a high volume of payments in and out, it can be hard to identify the origins of individual UTXOs.